wandb/codesearchnet/README.md

     Most people will want to use option 2 as parsing all of the code from source can require a considerable amount of computation.
 However, there may be an opportunity to parse, clean and transform the original data in new ways that can increase performance.
 If you have run the setup steps above you will already have the pre-processed files, and nothing more needs to be done.
 You can read more about the format of the pre-processed data [here](src/docs/DATA_FORMAT.md).

-  ### Optional: Setup Wandb
+  ### Optional: WandB Setup

- You need to initialize wandb:
+ You need to initialize WandB:

    1. Navigate to the `/src` directory in this repository.

-   2. If its your first time using wandb on a machine you will need to login:
+   2. If it's your first time using WandB on a machine you will need to login:

       ```
       $ wandb login
       ```

-   3. You will be asked for your api key, which is shown on your [wandb profile page](https://app.wandb.ai/profile).
+   3. You will be asked for your api key, which is shown on your [WandB profile page](https://app.wandb.ai/profile).

-   4. Finally, initialize your wandb environment:
+   4. Finally, initialize your WandB environment:

       ```
       $ wandb init